I’m new. What should I expect on Sunday?

 To receive communion, approach with your row.
 You may kneel or stand at the rail as you are comfortable.
-Hold your right hand over your left.
-The priest will place a consecrated wafer in your hand which you may consumer there or carry to your seat where you can slip it under your mask, if you choose to wear one.
+Hold out your right hand over your left.
+The priest will place a consecrated wafer in your hand.

 For a blessing, approach the rail with your row.
 Cross your arms over your chest.
 This will tell the priest to proffer a blessing.
 Please remain in place at the altar rail until the chalice has passed you.